mhizterkeyz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 converts a number from base 2 to base 10 => 11-binary_to_decimal
-prints the result of POWER divided by DIVIDE, followed by a new line => 9-divide_and_rule prints a number with two decimal places, followed by a new line => 13-print_float
+prints the result of POWER divided by DIVIDE, followed by a new line => 9-divide_and_rule prints a number with two decimal places, followed by a new line => 13-print_float converts a number from base 10 to base 16 => 100-decimal_to_hexadecimal